NicholasMarshall1/SOC-Analyst-Portfolio/01-Live-SOC-Monitoring/triage-log.md

 **Classification:** True Positive - Malicious

-**Action Taken:** Recommended isolating WS-Prod-02, blocking the source IP 212.8.243.56, resetting the affected user credentials, and escalating the incident for further investigation.
+**Action Taken:** Recommended isolating the WS-Prod-02 endpoint, blocking the source IP 212.8.243.56, resetting the affected user credentials, and escalating the incident for further investigation.

 **Time to Triage:** 34 minutes